johsteffens/beth/README.md

 A simplified version of the memory-manager (excluding reference management) was spun-off into a stand-alone solution in project [tbman](https://github.com/johsteffens/tbman).

-<a name = "plant"></a>
+<a name = "xoi"></a>
-### Plant
+### XOI
-Beth-Plant is a dedicated (mostly declarative) meta language intended to reduce boilerplate coding.
+XOI is a dedicated (mostly declarative) meta language intended to reduce boilerplate coding.
 It allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.
 It uses a simple hierarchical namespace scheme.
-Plant-code can also wrap snippets of c-code in which namespaces can be used.
-The plant-compiler converts plant-code and c-code snippets into pure c-code.
+XOI-code can also wrap snippets of c-code in which namespaces can be used.

-Plant-code is embedded in c-code as non-parseable section, initiated by macro `PLANT_GROUP( <group-name>, <trait-name> )`.
-Source files containing plant-code are registered to the plant-compiler.
+XOI-code is embedded in c-code as non-parseable section, initiated by macro `PLANT_GROUP( <group-name>, <trait-name> )`.

-Key components of the plant language are `stamp`, `group` and `feature`.
+Key components of the xoi language are `stamp`, `group` and `feature`.

 `stamp` represents an object (or class).
 It can have member variables and functions.
 A stamp is defined inside a `group`.
 `group` represents a declarative context.
 Groups can be nested.
 `feature` represents a virtual function.
 It is defined inside a group turning it into a [perspective](#perspective).

-A dedicatd plant compiler is in project [beth_plant_builder](https://github.com/johsteffens/beth_plant_builder).
+The xoi-compiler is called **xoico**.
+You can find it in repository [xoico](https://github.com/johsteffens/xoico).

 # Motivation
 Object oriented programming is generally associated with a specific